1dv032/syllabus/lectures/part_2/01_docker_I/slides.md

 * Containers
     * History
     * Containers core concepts
-    * From a software perspective
+    * From a software architecture perspective
 * Docker
   * What is docker
   * Characteristics